Chinese Wedding Photos in the 1900s

 Chinese Wedding Photos in the 1910s

 In 1911, the Xinhai Revolution erupted which ended nearly three centuries of Manchus’ rule in China.
-As a result, Chinese men no longer need to have their head half-shaven and carry a pigtail behind, some even began to embrace Western culture and lifestyle, thus taking a wedding photo became a fashion among the elites.
+As a result, Chinese men no longer need to have their heads half-shaven and carry a pigtail behind them, some even began to embrace Western culture and lifestyle, thus taking a wedding photo became a fashion among the elites.

 A wedding photo of a Chinese man and his bride in the 1910s.

 A wedding photo in the 1910s.
-Inside the bride’s white cover was the traditional red wedding dress.
+Inside the bride’s white outfit was the traditional red wedding dress.

-In Chinese tradition, red is the colour for wedding and birth while white attributes to death and funeral.
+In Chinese tradition, red is the colour for weddings and birth while white is attributed to death and funeral.

 Chinese Wedding Photos in the 1920s

-In the 1920s, taking wedding photo became quite common among the general populations in Shanghai and other big cities.
+In the 1920s, wedding photos became quite common among the general population in Shanghai and other big cities.

 Chinese Wedding Photos in the 1930s

-The 1930s was the golden age for everything West in China, including Western-style wedding and Western-style wedding photos.
+The 1930s was the golden age for everything West in China, including Western-style weddings and Western-style wedding photos.

 Chinese Wedding Photos in the 1940s

-Entering the 1940s, wedding photo was regarded as an integral part of marriage.
+Entering the 1940s, wedding photos were regarded as an integral part of marriage.

 The black & white picture on the left is the wedding photo of Li Bai and his wife who lived and worked in Shanghai during the 1940s.
 The couple’s heroic story was recently retold on the stage by actor Hu Ge and Liu Tao (photo on the right).

 Since 1949, wedding photos and marriage registration become compulsory in China.